 How to add Hidden Fields to your typeform

 1. Open your typeform from your workspace.
-On the left panel, click Logic, then Advanced.
+On the right panel, click Logic, then Advanced.
 You can now see the Hidden Fields area:

 2. Click Hidden Fields, and a new field will open where you can add your Hidden Fields:

 3. Click the + Add Hidden Field, then type in what you want to call it: